 They can be connected to your circuit panel to run hard-wired devices.

-The power produced by these generators is steady and can, therefore, run sensitive devices such as stereo sets.
+The power produced by these generators is steady and can run sensitive devices such as stereo sets.

 Their fuel consumption is efficient.